Antonio Brown cut by Patriots amid sexual misconduct claims

 The statement attributed to “a Patriots spokesperson” said, in its entirety: “The New England Patriots are releasing Antonio Brown.
 We appreciate the hard work of many people over the past 11 days, but we feel that it is best to move in a different direction at this time.”

-Patriots coach Bill Belichick and quarterback Tom Brady both declined to comment on Brown during their scheduled media availability Friday, a few hours before Brown was released.
+Patriots coach Bill Belichick and quarterback Tom Brady both avoided questions about Brown during their scheduled media availability Friday, a few hours before Brown was released.
 Belichick said during the morning that the team was looking into “some things,” then cut off his news conference when reporters continued to ask about Brown.

 Asked if he expected Brown to play in Sunday’s game against the New York Jets, Belichick said, “He’s on the roster.”